AshleyRoll/PIC32MZPeripherals/README.md

 Additionaly, there is no actual instances of classes, just types with static methods so there is essentially a zero overhead with this code.
 The compiler simply emits the appropriate register operations even on the optimisation crippled free version of the xc32 compiler (with `-O1` flag)

+## Future

+In itself this just provides a C++ view of the underlying hardware, it would be useful to then build additional templates on top to implement specific useful abstractions.
+For instance a serial port, an I2C master and slave protocol driver etc.

+These objects in the next layer may then be testable using unit tests and replacing the hardware abstraction with a specific test abstraction.

+I'm still thinking about how to build this well.